Reduced visibility hampers Alaska plane wreckage effort

-JUNEAU, Alaska — Foggy and reduced visibility conditions delayed efforts to recover the wreckage of a sightseeing plane that crashed in southeast Alaska, killing six people, a National Transportation Safety Board official said Sunday.
+JUNEAU, Alaska — Foggy and reduced visibility conditions delayed efforts to recover the wreckage of a sightseeing plane that crashed in southeast Alaska, killing six people, a National Transportation Safety Board official said.

 "However long it takes, we will wait for the weather and wait patiently for it.
 But we're going to get this done," he said.

-The wreckage was in a rugged, steep area that is heavily forested, at 1,800 feet (548.6 meters) to 2,000 feet (609.6 meters) "up on the side of a mountain," he said.
-The site is about 12 miles northeast of Ketchikan, Johnson said.
+The wreckage was in a rugged, steep area that is heavily forested, at 1,800 feet (549 meters) to 2,000 feet (609.6 meters) "up on the side of a mountain," he said.
+The site is about 12 miles (19 miles) northeast of the small city of Ketchikan, Johnson said.

 "Very challenging conditions," Johnson said, adding that the wreckage would have to be removed by helicopter.

-He described conditions at the accident site as having low ceilings, reduced visibility and fog.
+He described conditions at the accident site as having low reduced visibility and fog.

 Investigators also were conducting interviews in Ketchikan, he said.